COVID-19 and the Fall in Insolvencies

 In some situations, directors may become personally liable for unremitted amounts of income tax or goods and services tax.
 The courts maintain a general discretion under the Corporations Act to excuse directors from liability if they can be shown to have acted honestly and reasonably.

 A director may face liability for an amount of new debt incurred where they knew, or had reasonable grounds for suspecting, that the company was insolvent or would become insolvent at the time the new debt was incurred.
-As part of its legislative response to the COVID-19 pandemic, the Australian government has introduced temporary relief for directors from any personal liability for insolvent trading until 31 December 2020.

 When a company is insolvent or nearing insolvency, the directors’ duty to act in the company’s best interests includes a duty to consider the interests of creditors.
 In The Bell Group Ltd (in liq) v Westpac Banking Corporation (No 9) WASC 239, Owen J held that the directors had breached their duty to have regard to the interests of creditors by entering into refinancing arrangements that improved the secured creditor’s security, to the detriment of other creditors.
 This was upheld on appeal.